pingcap/community/README.md

 + To dig deeper, read a design doc, e.g. [architecture](https://www.pingcap.com/blog/2017-05-23-perconalive17/), [How we build TiDB](https://www.pingcap.com/blog/2016-10-17-how-we-build-tidb/)

-+ Documentation can always use improvement!
++ Start with improving the documentation.

 + There's always code that can be clarified and variables or functions that can be renamed or commented.